Why this artisan cheesemaker doesn’t get paid

 Sitting outside the door of the cheese shed are three buckets of whey for a neighbour’s pig – regulations prohibit them disposing of it down the sink.
 Inside, the chiller is lined with shelves of cheeses, some maturing, others ready for sale.
 Every cheese is labeled with its name, batch number (the date of its production) and the use-by date.
 Before you enter Rae’s cheese room, you have to get kitted out.
 There’s a white overcoat, bonnets (very scientific-looking) and rubber Crocs for your feet.
 You wash your hands thoroughly, then step into a sanitising footbath on the way in.
 It’s warm inside, spotless, sanitised, and there are temperature gauges everywhere.
 Rae’s grandson Nick has been vacuum packing earlier in the day.
 He reports the wine-marinated havarti smells fabulous and he’s looking forward to a slice or two when it’s ready in about three months time.

 Rae is draining liquid off a tray of six feta cheeses.
 She does this around four times a day until they are the right degree of firmness.
-Any flavourings, such as cracked pepper, chili or herbs are boiled and added just before the cheeses go into the moulds, once the whey is drained off.
+Any flavourings, such as cracked pepper, chilli or herbs are boiled and added just before the cheeses go into the moulds, once the whey is drained off.
 They spend 24 hours draining before she takes them out, dry salts the outside, and – when they are firm enough – cuts them and places them in a 10% brine (1 part salt to 10 parts sterilised water).
 Other products on the go are halloumi, a big favourite with Rae’s Wellington customers, camembert, cream cheese and yoghurt.

 During the milking season, Rae delivers 10-litre, sanitised, food grade buckets of fresh goat milk a few yards from the shed to the cheese room and gets started.